 Beetroot and apple is such a wonderful taste combination and blood cleanser.
 This salad is going to leave you feeling light, energetic and by adding some sea vegetables as suggested in the recipe, you can be happy that you’ve done something wonderful for your body by providing it with the minerals it needs.

-You'll get login access to the course immediately via email.
+You'll get login access to the course within 30 minutes via email.

 Your access to this course doesn't expire.
 That means you can come back and watch the videos with unlimited access for as long as you want.